TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/rowClickOptions.md

     </div>
 </pre>
 #####
-In Javascript in a knockout view model you should have an observable variable with a name that equals the **options** value.
+In JavaScript in a knockout view model you should have an observable variable with a name that equals the **options** value.
 You can change the grid options dynamically after the grid loading.
 In the example below the grid setting **rowClick** can be changed using the function 'rowClick'.